 Nutrients that support your immune system

-There are certain nutrients that help support immunity, especially when consumed from whole foods as part of a balanced diet.
+There are certain nutrients that help support your immunity, especially when consumed from whole foods as part of a balanced diet.
+Vitamins A, C, D, E and B6, B9, B12 as well as the minerals zinc, selenium, iron and copper are all needed for optimal functioning of your immune system.

 Selenium is required for the synthesis of antibodies as well as the production of T lymphocytes and natural killer cells which fight both bacterial and viral infections.
-Selenium is found in Brazil nuts, shellfish, fresh tuna, tofu, mushrooms and chicken.
+Selenium is found in meat and liver, Brazil nuts, shellfish, fresh tuna, tofu, mushrooms and chicken.

 Zinc has antibacterial effects in the body and helps to protect against viral infections like the common cold.
-Zinc is found in shellfish, tofu, eggs, red meat, quinoa, lentils, nuts and seeds.
+It has anti-inflammatory and antioxidant properties.
+Zinc is found in shellfish, tofu, eggs, red meat and poultry, quinoa, lentils, nuts and seeds.
 Long term supplementation may be problematic.

-Vitamin C is a powerful antioxidant which has been shown to reduce the length of virus infections.
-It is found in fruits and vegetables, especially citrus fruits, kiwi, kale, peppers and broccoli.
+Vitamin C is a powerful antioxidant.
+Supplementation at first signs of symptoms has been shown to reduce the length and severity of virus infections.
+It is found in fruits and vegetables, especially citrus fruits, kiwi, kale, peppers, spinach and broccoli.

 Vitamin A helps with innate immunity as a first line of defence by maintaining the integrity of mucosal cells in the gastrointestinal and respiratory system.
-It is highest in orange and yellow fruit and vegetables, spinach and broccoli.
+It is highest in orange and yellow fruit and dark green leafy vegetables, carrots, spinach and broccoli.
 High doses of vitamin A in supplements may be harmful.

-I generally advise sourcing nutrients from whole foods by eating a varied and balanced diet, but in certain circumstances it can be beneficial to supplement certain nutrients.
+I generally advise sourcing nutrients from whole foods by eating a varied and balanced diet.
+In some circumstances it can be beneficial to supplement certain nutrients.
 This is best done with testing and the advice of a Nutrition Practitioner.

 Please note this information is not intended as a solution or cure.
-Seek medical advice if you are experiencing symptoms.
+Seek medical advice if you are experiencing symptoms or post-viral fatigue.
 Please consult a Registered Nutrition Practitioner before taking supplements or herbal remedies.
 This is especially important if you have underlying health conditions or you are taking medications.
 Herbal remedies and supplements often vary in potency, they can interact with medications and can also be toxic.